lbl59/WaterPaths-doc/docs/source/DataCollector/DataCollector_index.rst

 DataCollector Module
 ====================

-The `DataCollector` module contains classes and functions related to collecting data from all system components over each simulation week and across realizations.
+The :code:`DataCollector` module contains classes and functions related to collecting data from all system components over each simulation week and across realizations.

 Contents
 --------